 Involuntary Medical Leave of Absence

-The college may require a student to take a medical leave of absence in certain circumstances when the student's health may be adversely impacted or the community may be adversely impacted by the student's continued presence on campus.
+The college may require a student to take an Involuntary Medical Leave of Absence in certain circumstances when the student's health may be adversely impacted or the community may be adversely impacted by the student's continued presence on campus.
 This policy describes how these leaves of absence can be issued and appealed.

-The Dean of Students or designee may issue Required Medical Leaves of Absence.
-A Required Medical Leave of Absence may be issued if a student:
+The Dean of Students or designee may issue Involuntary Medical Leave of Absences.
+An Involuntary Medical Leave of Absence may be issued if a student:

-Before issuing a Required Medical Leave of Absence, the Dean of Students or designee will, when possible:
+Before issuing an Involuntary Medical Leave of Absence, the Dean of Students or designee will, when possible:

 - Consult with others who can provide relevant information about the student's condition, and